Gela894/cloud-security-engineer-journey/README.md

 # 🌩️ All things Cloud Security

 Welcome to my journey towards learning about cloud security.
-I'm transitioning from an ISSO role and learning to secure cloud environments using AWS, Terraform, CI/CD, and Python.
+I'm gradually learning about how to secure cloud environments by focusing on specific services in AWS, utilizing Terraform for automation, and building secure CI/CD pipelines.
 This repository documents my progress, projects, and weekly learning goals.

 ---